 - UDP port 5353

-If mobile print is enabled, and is to be used with iOS/iPadOS devices, then Printix Client will broadcast AirPrint printers via the Bonjour networking protocol (Multicast DNS).
+If mobile print is enabled, and is to be used with iOS/iPadOS phones and tablets, then Printix Client will broadcast AirPrint printers via the Bonjour networking protocol (Multicast DNS).

 Printix Client requires two ports to be open on the local computer: